jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `modalTopOffset`

-A number to define the modal's top offset
+A number to define the modal's top offset.

 | Type     | Required |
 | -------- | -------- |